Hichcoke History, Family Crest & Coats of Arms

 A similar entry with no personal name appeared in the Hundredorum Rolls of 1273 for Yorkshire as Hichecok.
 The Subsidy Rolls of Worcestershire listed Richard Hichecokes there in 1327 and John Higecok was listed in the Subsidy Rolls of Cambridgeshire in the same year.
 William Hygecok, Hichecok were listed in 1329 and 1360.
 The Yorkshire Poll Tax Rolls of 1379 list Willelmus Higecok.

-Important Dates for the Hichcoke family
+Early History of the Hichcoke family

 Hichcoke Spelling Variations